 We participate in a program with two of our manufacturer-affiliated finance companies (the floor plan deposit balance in the table above) wherein we maintain a deposit balance with the lender that earns interest based on the agreed upon rate.
 This deposit balance is not designated as a pre-payment of notes payable - floor plan, nor is it our intent to use this amount to offset principal amounts owed under notes payable - floor plan in the future, although we have the right and ability to do so.
-The deposit balance of \$74.0 million and \$57.5 million as of December 31, 2015 and 2014, respectively, is classified in other current assets in the accompanying Consolidated Balance Sheets.
-Please see discussion under the heading "Concentrations of Credit and Business Risk" in Note 1, "Description of Business and Summary of Significant Accounting Policies," to the accompanying Consolidated Financial Statements for further information.
+The deposit balance of \$10.0 million and \$74.0 million as of December 31, 2016 and 2015, respectively, is classified in other current assets in the accompanying consolidated balance sheets.
+Please see the discussion under the heading "Concentrations of Credit and Business Risk" in Note 1, "Description of Business and Summary of Significant Accounting Policies," to the accompanying consolidated financial statements for further information.